 THE CHIRPING SINGSONG of a bird startled Talia awake.
-Abruptly realizing she’d inadvertently fell asleep, she scampered out of bed in a panic.
+Realizing she’d inadvertently fell asleep, she scampered out of bed in a panic.
 What time was it?
 Did she miss dinner?
-She glanced at the clock, once she remembered it was there, and saw it was only a quarter past five.
+She glanced at the clock, once she remembered it was there and saw it was only a quarter past five.
 Her speeding heart slowed as she realized she hadn’t missed another meal after all.

 Without slipping back into the bed, lest it lull her back to sleep, she leaned over it and looked up to study the map scrawled there again.
 Having time, she decided it might not hurt to make sure of where the Administrator’s office was as well as where she’d have to go for dinner.

 After she made sure their locations were set in her mind, she braved herself to leave.